 An arrest in San Diego can be frightening, especially for those with limited experience with the criminal justice system.
 If you have been arrested by law enforcement, you need to know your rights so that you do not provide information to the police that can be used against you down the road.
 In this article, we will highlight the rights you have after an arrest as well as what actions you should and should not take during this time.

 A reputable defense attorney will be your greatest ally in navigating these choppy waters.
 With the right attorney, your rights will be protected and you will be in the best possible position to get the outcome you desire.
 San Diego criminal defense attorney Joni Eisenstein has assisted many clients who are in your same position.
-She has a profound understanding of the law and over 25 years of experience in the San Diego courts.
+She has a profound understanding of the law and years of experience in the San Diego courts since 2003.
 Her knowledge and expertise make her an effective attorney who will fight for your rights and for your freedom.

 Your Rights After an Arrest

 Most American citizens have heard of the Miranda Rights from television and movies.
 Miranda Rights are given to criminal defendants after an arrest.
 They include your right to an attorney and your right to remain silent, among other important privileges afforded under the law.
 If you are arrested, it is always in your best interest to invoke your right to remain silent and your right to an attorney.
 Answering any questions or making any statements to law enforcement prior to invoking these rights could put you in a position of incriminating yourself.